Helper Functions

 >>> # Replace data into an existing variable

->>> import pytplot
+>>> import pyspedas

->>> pytplot.store_data("v1", data={'x':[1,2,3,4],'y':[1,2,3,4]})
+>>> pyspedas.store_data("v1", data={'x':[1,2,3,4],'y':[1,2,3,4]})

->>> print(pytplot.get_data('v1'))
+>>> print(pyspedas.get_data('v1'))

->>> pytplot.replace_data("v1",[5,6,7,8])
+>>> pyspedas.replace_data("v1",[5,6,7,8])

->>> print(pytplot.get_data('v1'))
+>>> print(pyspedas.get_data('v1'))

 This function extracts the time span from the Tplot Variables stored in memory.
+If called with no arguments, return the global timespan set by timespan(), or None if none has been set.

 Parameters:

-name – str Name of the tplot variable
+name (str) – Name of the tplot variable

 Returns: